 If the Cartographer’s Guild stops hosting the file reach out to me and I’ll get it to you.

 Another one of the great resources you can find on The Cartographer’s Guild.
 The thread is a great discussion of how the flow of water on earth is influenced by terrain.
-User Elothan collated the material into a PDF you can download.
-I grabbed my copy for off-line reading and reference.
-If Elothan’s DropBox disappears, get in touch with me and I’ll get it to you.
+User Elothan collated the material into a PDF which I’ve made available to you (Elothan shared the file via DropBox but that resource has disappeared).

 The resources listed here are the forums that I have most visited myself and found the most useful while creating my own world.